CA Final Indirect Tax Amendments for May 2026 ICAI Exams

 (b) The report of the overseas chartered engineer or equivalent should be as per Form A.

-Option-2: Post arrival, get inspected by Indian Chartered Engineer [Report- Form B] and submit a report for seeking customs clearance
+Option-2: Post arrival, get inspected by an Indian Chartered Engineer [Report- Form B] and submit a report for seeking customs clearance

 (c) In the event of the importer failing to procure an overseas report of inspection or appraisement of the goods, he may have the goods inspected by any one of the chartered Engineers empaneled locally by the respective Custom Houses.